Category: FAQ

 It is possible to add development to have the cookies set by Cludo connect with your general cookie consent formula.
 For general information on cookies set by Cludo, read this article.
 Technical Overview At the moment Cludo stores session information in local storage that persists across end-user visits, we will . . .
 Read more

 Cludo’s strategy for crawling sites is based on finding as many pages as possible within the user-defined domains, indexing, and storing their content.
-The step-by-step process can be seen in detail in the diagram at the end of the article and will be explained further below: Crawling: Step-by-step process 1: Sites . . .
+Cludo’s crawlers run every 24 hours, plus the time it takes to complete the most recent crawl.
+The step-by-step process can be seen in detail in the . . .
 Read more